Oxbridge Open Days: What Questions Should You be Asking?

 An Oxbridge open day is the best chance you’ll get to interact with tutors and students and to see whether you think you are a good fit for studying there.
 Are you about to start your Oxbridge application preparation?
 For many people, the first step is getting a feel for the university by going to visit.
 But how can you make the most of your Oxbridge open days?

-Plan your visit to the Oxbridge open days, and if you can get a map or check your itinerary in advance that can help, as the last thing you want to do is accidentally need to make a 40-minute journey in a 10-minute window.
+Plan your visit to the Oxbridge open days.
+Check your itinerary in advance as the last thing you want to do is accidentally need to make a 40-minute journey in a 10-minute window.

 But what questions might you want to ask?

 Questions for your department at Oxbridge open days